-Topical nonsteroidal anti-inflammatory drugs (NSAIDS) may reduce the pain associated with mastalgia.
-Danazol and other prescription medicines may be prescribed to help reduce cyclical mastalgia.
+Topical nonsteroidal anti-inflammatory drugs (NSAIDs) may reduce the pain associated with mastalgia.
+Other medications may be prescribed to help reduce cyclical mastalgia.

-If you are taking hormones (eg, estrogen, progesterone), your doctor may make changes to your medicines to reduce pain.
+If you are taking hormones, such as estrogen or progesterone, your doctor may make changes to your medications to reduce pain.

 Your doctor may suggest some changes depending on the cause of your breast pain.
 These might include:

 Office on Women's Health

 The Canadian Women's Health Network